stitchdata/docs/_changelog-files/2024/2024-05-08-intercom-v2-conversations-schema-update.md

 We've updated our {{ this-connection.display_name }} (v{{ this-connection.this-version }}) integration to fix the following error during the integration execution.

-The `assignee` object is not getting populated as a response using the API version 2.5.
+The `assignee` object was not getting populated as a response using the API version 2.5.
 The `conversations` schema has been updated.